MINERAL WOOL ROCKWOOL

 Showing 1 - 6 of 6 products

-Renders World stocks the full Rockwool Frontrock Plus and Frontrock Super range — six dual-density mineral wool slabs from 50 mm to 160 mm, every one rated Euroclass A1 non-combustible to EN 13501-1, dispatched from the Southampton warehouse for UK EWI projects requiring fire-strategy compliance and full vapour permeability.
+Renders World stocks the full Rockwool Frontrock Plus and Frontrock Super range — six dual-density mineral wool slabs from 50 mm to 160 mm, every one rated Euroclass A1 non-combustible to EN 13501-1, dispatched from the Southampton warehouse for UK EWI projects that need fire-strategy compliance alongside full vapour permeability.

 What Mineral Wool Insulation Does in a UK EWI System

-Mineral wool insulation handles the two performance requirements that EPS alone cannot satisfy: Euroclass A1 non-combustibility and full vapour permeability across the wall build-up.
-Within the external wall insulation systems range at Renders World, Rockwool Frontrock Plus and Frontrock Super deliver λ 0.035–0.036 W/mK in dual-density stone wool slabs engineered specifically for EWI — the hardened outer face takes adhesive, basecoat, and mesh reinforcement, while the softer inner layer absorbs substrate irregularities up to 10 mm without shimming or packing.
+Mineral wool insulation handles the two performance requirements that polystyrene alone cannot satisfy: Euroclass A1 non-combustibility and full vapour permeability across the wall build-up, delivering λ 0.035–0.036 W/mK in dual-density stone wool engineered for external wall insulation.
+Within the external wall insulation systems range, Rockwool Frontrock Plus and Frontrock Super pair a hardened outer face that takes adhesive, basecoat, and mesh with a softer inner layer that absorbs substrate irregularities up to 10 mm.

-Every slab in the collection achieves the highest European fire classification under EN 13501-1, with vapour resistance (μ ≈ 1) equivalent to still air — so moisture passes through the insulation layer rather than collecting at the cold interface.
-This combination makes mineral wool the routine specification for solid-wall retrofits, taller buildings where the fire strategy requires non-combustible facades, and any project where breathability is part of the building physics.
+Every slab achieves the highest European fire classification under EN 13501-1, with a vapour resistance factor (μ ≈ 1) close to still air — so moisture migrates outward through the insulation rather than collecting at the cold interface.
+That combination is why specifiers reach for stone wool on solid-wall retrofits, taller buildings, and any project where breathability is part of the building physics, and the difference shows most clearly on pre-1919 masonry.

 What Makes Rockwool Mineral Wool Worth Specifying

-- Euroclass A1 non-combustible fire performance: The highest classification under EN 13501-1 — the slab will not ignite, sustain flame, or produce significant smoke, typically required where the project fire strategy calls for non-combustible facade materials.
+- Euroclass A1 non-combustible fire performance: the highest classification under EN 13501-1, typically required where the project fire strategy calls for non-combustible facade materials — the slab will not ignite, sustain flame, or produce significant smoke.

-- Vapour-permeable walls that stay dry: Stone wool's vapour resistance factor (μ ≈ 1) lets moisture migrate outward through the insulation rather than condensing at the substrate face — the deciding factor on pre-1919 solid-wall retrofits.
+- Vapour-permeable walls that stay dry: a vapour resistance factor of μ ≈ 1 lets moisture migrate outward through the insulation rather than condensing at the substrate face, which is the deciding factor on breathable solid-wall retrofits.

-- Dual-density bonding face: The high-density outer layer (up to 150 kg/m³ on Frontrock Super) accepts adhesive and basecoat without deformation, while the resilient inner layer absorbs masonry irregularities up to 10 mm.
+- Dual-density bonding face: the high-density outer layer (up to 150 kg/m³ on Frontrock Super) accepts adhesive and basecoat without deformation, while the resilient inner layer moulds to masonry irregularities up to 10 mm.

-- Measurable acoustic uplift: Mineral wool's fibrous structure absorbs airborne sound rather than reflecting it, with EWI build-ups incorporating Rockwool slabs typically demonstrating improvements of up to 8 dB Rw on the weighted sound reduction index.
+- Measurable acoustic uplift: the fibrous structure absorbs airborne sound rather than reflecting it, with Rockwool EWI build-ups typically demonstrating improvements of up to 8 dB Rw on the weighted sound reduction index.

-- 97% recyclable volcanic basalt: Manufactured without ozone-depleting blowing agents, supporting BREEAM and environmental compliance routes with a closed-loop off-cut return.
+- 97% recyclable volcanic basalt: manufactured without ozone-depleting blowing agents, supporting BREEAM and environmental compliance routes through a closed-loop off-cut return scheme.

 Selection Guide — Find Your Mineral Wool Slab in 30 Seconds

-Identify the project type and target U-value, read across to the matching Rockwool slab, then check the thickness against your build-up depth.
-Plus range suits standard domestic EWI; Super range adds dual-density impact resistance for exposed or higher-spec projects.
+Identify your project type and target U-value, read across to the matching Rockwool slab, then check the thickness against your build-up depth.
+The Plus range suits standard domestic EWI; the Super range adds dual-density impact resistance for exposed or higher-spec work.

 | Your Project | Best Slab | Standout Spec |